WakaToa/JodelUpdate/README.md

 # JodelUpdate
 JodelUpdate is a tool to automatically retrieve the HMAC secret from the Jodel Android App.
 Not affiliated with *The Jodel Venture GmbH*.

+OUTDATED: You need to manually set the byte[] where the HMAC function is in order to get the key

 ----

 ## Read before start ![For Educational Purposes Only](https://img.shields.io/badge/For_Educational_Purposes-only-brightgreen.svg)